Intro

 instance is a part of your exposed API then you probably should care about not changing it accidentally.
 And for this, you need to provide golden tests.

-is not the most dangerous thing you should worry about here.
+dangerous thing you should worry about here.

 You must avoid RecordWildCards